aukspot/dles/README.md

 - [Cutle](https://pfiffel.com/cutle/) - Cut today's shape as evenly as you can.
 - [Dialed - Sound Game](https://dialed.gg/sound) - Listen to a tone and then recreate it from memory.
 Click the calendar for the daily mode.
 - [Dialed - Time Game](https://dialed.gg/time) - Await the duration and then recreate it from memory.
 Click the calendar for the daily mode.
+- [Estimania](https://estimania.app) - Guess the numbers behind five daily real-world facts.
 - [Estimate Me](https://estimate-me.aukspot.com) - Handmade and hand-counted estimation puzzles such as "How many jelly beans are in this jar?"
 - [Estimatle](https://estimatle.com) - Five daily estimation-trivia questions with global stats.
 - [Far Out](https://www.faroutquiz.com) - Three daily estimation trivia questions.
 The closer you get, the higher your score.
+- [Fermi](https://fermi.gg) - Three daily estimation questions from different categories.
 - [Guess The Angle](https://guesstheangle.wtf) - Guess today's angle in 4 guesses or less.
 - [Guess The House](https://guessthe.house) - Guess the price of the house by its pictures and information.
+- [haggle](https://haggle.gg) - Guess the price for each of today's five products.
 - [Housle](https://housle.house) - Guess the price of the house, given pictures of parts of the house.
 - [Magnitudle](https://magnitudle.com/daily) - A daily estimation-trivia challenge, but you only get one guess.
 Final score is based on magnitude.
 - [Moneyline](https://moneyline.fromthethink.com) - Pick over/under the given line for each fact or statistic.
 - [More/Less](https://lessgames.com/moreless) - Decide which option has more or less, and keep going until you get one wrong.
 There are 3 categories to play.
 - [Motion Path](https://motionpath.app) - Watch a dot move around, then recreate its path from memory.
-- [Numblino](https://numblino.com) - Guess the number based on the given fact.
-You have 6 guesses.
 - [Packle](https://packle.top) - Guess how many circles can fit into today's shape.
+- [Per Night](https://pernight.app) - Guess the cost of one night in the given hotel.
 - [Temple](https://tck.mn/temple) - Guess a duration or tempo by watching a flashing light, or give a duration or tempo by clicking.
-- [Timingle](https://timingle.com) - Try to time when the countdown reaches 0.
+- [Timingle](https://timingle.danielbrandao.dev) - Try to time when the countdown reaches 0.
 Each day the beat is different.
 - [Zonday](https://zonday.app) - Guess the price of the item from Amazon.com.

 ### Food (5)